acolite/acolite_tools/acolite/HROC preprocessing/README.md

+## Note
+This file is meant for the previous version of ACOLITE, now at https://github.com/acolite/acolite_ls2.
+The current "generic" version of ACOLITE, at https://github.com/acolite/acolite, has this capability built in through the s2resampling processing support.

 ## HR-OC preprocessing
 Use convert_hroc_merged.py to create a L1_converted.nc file that can be processed with ACOLITE from a merged HR-OC L1 file.